OleVik/grav-plugin-bibliography/README.md

 The plugin is enabled by default, and can be disabled by copying `user/plugins/bibliography/bibliography.yaml` into `user/config/plugins/bibliography.yaml` and setting `enabled: false`.

-Markdown Extra must be enabled in your `system.yaml` for footnotes to function.
+Markdown Extra must be enabled in your Grav-config (`system.yaml`) for footnotes to function.
 That is, it should look like this:

 ```
 pages: